cybertec-postgresql/pgwatch2/docs/custom_installation.rst

       are described `here <https://github.com/cybertec-postgresql/pgwatch2/tree/master/pgwatch2/sql/metric_store>`__ in detail,
       but the gist of it is that you don't want too complex partitioning schemes if you don't have zounds of data and don't need the fastest queries.
 For a smaller amount of monitored DBs (a couple dozen to a hundred) the default "metric-time" is a good choice.
-For hundreds of databases, aggressive intervals, or long term storage using the TimescaleDB extension is recommended.
+For hundreds of databases, aggressive intervals, or long term storage usage of the TimescaleDB extension is recommended.

-      **NB!
-Default retention for Postgres storage is 2 weeks!** To change, use the ``--pg-retention-days`` gatherer parameter.

       ::

         cd /etc/pgwatch2/sql/metric_store
         psql -f roll_out_metric_time.sql pgwatch2_metrics

+      **NB!
+Default retention for Postgres storage is 2 weeks!** To change, use the ``--pg-retention-days / PW2_RETENTION_DAYS`` gatherer parameter.

 #. **Prepare the "to-be-monitored" databases for metrics collection**